Kudaes/LOLBITS/README.md

 * **execute**: Execute different types of files (bat, exe, xml, js, vbs, hta among others). **In maintenance!!
 Broken ATM!!**
 * **downexec**: Download a file from a webdav and execute it. **In maintenance!!
 Broken ATM!!**

-Despite this features could be interesting in some environments (hmm downloading remote files without using Powershell?
+Despite this features could be interesting in some environments (hmm download remote files without using Powershell?
 I like it!)
 I kept them just to reuse part of the old code for the
 C&C console.
-Below is a list with some features that im sure will be more usefull in a regular situation:
+Below is a list with some features that im sure will be more usefull in a classic red team context:

 * **inject**: Download from the C&C a shellcode (.bin) or PE (.NET assembly) file and execute it in memory.
 With this command the payload never touches disk unencrypted, avoiding AV detection.
-Shellcode injection is only implemented for 64 bits procesess.
-The shellcode injection can be executed on both own and remote process.
+Shellcode injection is only implemented for 64 bits procesess and it can target both own and remote process.
 * **psh**: Generate a remote Powershell version 2 shell.
 This shell has to be handled by additional sofware like netcat (just run nc -lvp <port>).
 * **send**: To send a file from your C&C to the compromised host just use this option.
-The sent file will be store in disk, so be carefull.
+The sent file will be store unencrypted on disk, so be carefull.
 * **getsystem**: Attempt to obtain System privileges.
 High integrity process required.
 * **impersonate**: Attempt to steal an access token from other process in order to "become" another user.
 * **runas**: Use valid credentials to modify your security context and log in as other (local or domain) user.